TxMQ/aviator-core/README.md

 There's more to learn about building Aviator applications.
 First, check out the (Aviator Zoo Demo Application)[https://github.com/txmq/aviator-zoo-demo] and see how the demo is put together.
 It illustrates all of the concepts currently supported by Exo, and is dockerized so you can easily run the application stack.

 When you're ready to dive into development, check the [docs folder](docs/README.md) for additional README files that describe how to use each feature in more detail.

+If your organization is interested in interested in the Aviator Platform, please visit (http://aviatordlt.com) and fill out the contact form to start a conversation!